Concordium/concordium-base/README.md

 - make changes, commit and push on a separate branch
 - make a merge request to merge your branch into master.
 Assign somebody else with knowledge of the code to review the changes before they are merged.

+# Licenses

+Most of the sources in this repository are licensed under [MPL-2.0](./LICENSE).
+Some Rust packages are licensed under [APACHE-2.0](./LICENSE-APACHE).
+The `license` field in Cargo.toml package indicates which license the sources in that package are under.